 Things To Do In Lecce, Italy

-Lecce is easily one of the best places to visit in southern Italy.
+Lecce is easily one of the best places in Puglia and southern Italy to visit.
 A big part of that is because of the many fascinating things to see in Lecce!

 1. Focus on the Lecce Centro Storico.